GLOBAL MARKETS-Stocks slide but dollar gains as central banks continue inflation battle

 China's economy, however, lost more steam in November as factory output slowed and retail sales fell again, hobbled by surging COVID-19 infections.

 Gold prices retreated as the dollar strengthened.
-Spot gold XAU= dropped 1.6% to $1,778.55 an ounce, its lowest level in a week.
+Spot gold XAU=dropped 1.7% to $1,776.20 an ounce, its lowest level in a week.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh